ToyasDhake/project_hecate/README.md

 ![](Algorithm.png)

-The algorithm implemented is called reinforcement learning.
+The algorithm implemented is called reinforcement learning (RL).
 RL is an aspect of Machine learning where an agent learns to behave in an environment, by performing certain actions and observing the rewards/results which it gets from those actions.
 It’s important to note that while RL at its core aims to maximize rewards/gains, implementing a greedy approach, doesn’t always lead to successful learning.